AVSystem/Anjay-stm32-azurertos-client/Projects/B-U585I-IOT02A/README.md

     Firmware updated from version 'v1.0' to 'v2.0'
     ```
     where `v1.0` and `v2.0` will be set to firmware versions you set earlier.

 ## Disabling TrustZone

+- Make sure that jumper JP3 is plugged
 - Set the SW1 (BOOT0) to the "1" position - this will cause the MCU to boot in the DFU mode
 - Connect your computer to the USB-C connector at the top (CN1);
   **NOTE**: - the microUSB cable (CN8, ST-Link) needs to still be plugged in for power
 - Reset the board
 - Run: